 The Employment Law Review: Puerto Rico

 As an unincorporated territory of the United States, Puerto Rico's dual legal system is characterised by coexisting US federal laws and local legal provisions.
 Thus, Puerto Rico enjoys US constitutional, legal and regulatory protections, many of which extend to the employment context.
 A similar duality applies to Puerto Rico courts of law – claimants have access to Puerto Rico state courts of general jurisdiction and the US District Court for the District of Puerto Rico, a federal court of limited jurisdiction.
-US District Court decisions are subject to appeal before the First Circuit Court of Appeals in Massachusetts and subsequently to the US Supreme Court.
+Decisions by the US District Court are subject to appeal before the First Circuit Court of Appeals in Massachusetts and subsequently to the US Supreme Court.

 To further facilitate access to the judicial system, employees in Puerto Rico count on a special proceeding to file employment-related lawsuits in state courts pursuant to Act No. 2 of 17 October 1961, as amended.
-This statutory, summary proceeding provides for the expeditious handling of claims, and imposes strict requirements and severe consequences upon employers.
+This statutory, summary proceeding provides for the expeditious handling of claims, and imposes strict requirements and severe consequences on employers.